modern-influence-of-ancient-warriors

 Camouflage

 Warriors used natural materials to break up their outlines and match their surroundings.
 Roman soldiers sometimes daubed their shields and armor with mud before night raids to reduce reflections.
 Hunters in the forests of northern Europe covered themselves in animal skins to approach game, a practice that later translated to military disguise.
 In the arid regions of North Africa and the Middle East, fighters wrapped themselves in sand-colored cloaks to blend into the desert.
 The effectiveness of camouflage was not limited to clothing: some armies painted their bodies or used earth pigments to achieve a more uniform appearance in low light.
+The Greek historian Diodorus Siculus noted that the Gauls often used woad dye to paint their bodies a bluish hue, not only for intimidation but also to help them merge with the shadowed underbrush of their woodlands.

 Silent Movement

 Moving without sound required specialized training.
 The Greek historian Xenophon described how Spartan soldiers were drilled to march "without speaking and without disturbing their equipment."
 Scouts in many armies walked in bare feet or wore soft leather moccasins to dampen footsteps.
 Silk or cloth padding was sometimes placed under armor to prevent metal clinking.
 The key was to minimize contact with dry leaves, gravel, or twigs.
-Soldiers learned to place their feet heel to toe and to shift weight gradually, skills still practiced by modern infantry.
+Soldiers learned to place their feet heel to toe and to shift weight gradually—skills still practiced by modern infantry.

 Use of Terrain

 Every fold of land offered cover.
 Ancient warriors used hills to mask approach, forests to screen movement, and shadows to conceal their presence.
-Roman scouts, known as exploratores, were expert at reading the landscape.
+Roman scouts were expert at reading the landscape.
 They would use ridgelines to observe enemy camps without being silhouetted, and they carefully avoided open ground where they might be spotted.
 Night operations were especially favored because darkness negated many visual advantages of the defender.
 The Celts in Britain were known to use bogs and marshes as routes, knowing that Roman legions would avoid such terrain.

 Observation Posts